-- (1) Member of the Company's compensation committee. - (2) Dr. Tong has been a director of Old Taiga since September 29, 2003. - (3) Member of the Company's audit committee. - (4) Prior to his appointment as Chief Executive Officer and President in March 2015, Mr. Balog was Executive Vice President, Operations and Chief Operating Officer of Taiga. - (5) Mr. Permann held the position of Vice President Prairie Operations, Envirofor Preservers and US Operations, prior to his appointment as Executive Vice President, Operations and Chief Operating Officer in March 2015.
+- (1) Member of the Company's compensation committee. - (2) Dr. Tong has been a director of Old Taiga since September 29, 2003. - (3) Member of the Company's audit committee. - (4) Prior to his appointment as Chief Executive Officer and President in March 2015, Mr. Balog was Executive Vice President, Operations and Chief Operating Officer of Taiga. - (5) Mr. Permann held the position of Vice President Prairie Operations, Envirofor Preservers and US Operations, prior to his appointment as Executive Vice President, Operations and Chief Operating Officer in March 2015. - (6) Mr. Buecking resigned from the board on August 13, 2019 and Mr. Novak resigned from the board on November 8, 2019

 To the knowledge of the directors and officers of Taiga and as of the date hereof, the directors and executive officers of the Company collectively held, directly or indirectly, or exercised control or direction over approximately 1.2% of the outstanding Common Shares (excluding the Common Shares controlled by Avarga Ltd).
-As of the date hereof, Avarga holds 75,708,814 Common Shares, representing approximately 65.1% of the outstanding Common Shares.
-Dr. Tong, as the Executive Chairman and a Director of Avarga, and Ian Tong, as the Executive Director, Operations and Building Materials Distribution of Avarga, exercises control or direction over the 75,708,814 shares of Taiga held by Avarga.
+As of the date hereof, Avarga holds 75,708,814 Common Shares, representing approximately 68% of the outstanding Common Shares.
+Dr. Tong, as the Executive Chairman and a Director of Avarga, and Ian Tong, as an Executive Director of Avarga, exercises control or direction over the 75,708,814 shares of Taiga held by Avarga.